bobbycarlsen/trainer/README.md

 # Chess Trainer Application

-A comprehensive chess training application that helps users improve their chess skills through targeted practice, analysis, and insights.
+A comprehensive chess training application that helps users improve their chess skills through targeted practice, analysis, insights, and advanced spatial analysis.

 ## Overview

-This Chess Trainer application allows users to practice chess positions, receive feedback on their move choices, and gain insights into their performance.
+This Chess Trainer application allows users to practice chess positions, receive feedback on their move choices, gain insights into their performance, and visualize positional concepts through spatial analysis.
 The application uses data from Stockfish engine analysis to provide accurate evaluations of chess positions and moves.

 ## Features